buddeep/buddeep-datasets/README.md

 # Datasets

-This database holds scripts to fetch common databases used by the group.
+This repo holds scripts to fetch common datasets used by the group.